-Every flag has a history behind.
-The colors and geometry of every flag embody a deep symbolism and mysticism.
+Every flag has its own history.
+The colors and geometry of a flag embody deep symbolism and mysticism.
 The Peruvian flag is no exception.
 Although Liberator Jose de San Martin created it nearly two centuries ago, many mysteries surround its inception.
 How did San Martin come up with this idea?
 Why did he choose such colors?
 What was the meaning behind its geometry?

 Historians provided several theories to solve these riddles.
-But the only reliable source, Argentinian Liberator San Martin, took his secrets to his tomb.
+But the only reliable source, Argentinian Liberator San Martin, took the secret to his tomb.